Sir Delaval James Alfred Cotter, 6th Baronet

 Lt.
 Col. Sir Delaval James Alfred Cotter, 6th Baronet of Rockforest, (29 April 1911 – 2 April 2001) was an Anglo-Irish officer and Baronet.

 Sir Delaval was the son of Sir James Cotter, 5th Baronet and Ethal Lucy Wheeler, daughter of Alfred Wheeler, formerly 9th Lancers.
 He was educated at Malvern College and at the Royal Military College, Sandhurst.
-He married 1st, Roma, daughter of Adrian Rome of Dalswinton Lodge, S. Rhodesia, who were divorced in 1949.
-And 2ndly Eveline, Mary, daughter of Evelyn John Marden, of Halsway Manor, Somerset in 1952.
+He married firstly in 1943, Evelyn Roma Noyce Macewen née Rome, widow of Squadron Leader Kenneth Alexander Keswick MacEwen and daughter of Adrian Scott Rome of Dalswinton Lodge, S. Rhodesia, who were divorced in 1949.
+And secondly Eveline Mary, daughter of Evelyn John Marden, of Halsway Manor, Somerset in 1952.

 Sir Delaval was a Lieutenant-Colonel in the 13th/18th Regiment of the Royal Hussars and fought in the Second World War, where he was awarded the Distinguished Service Order.

 He was commissioned into 13th/18th Royal Hussars in 1931 and joined the Regiment at Sialkot in India.
 In 1938 he returned to England with his Regiment, where it was to be mechanised.
 In 1939 the Regiment crossed to Belgium as part of the British Expeditionary Force, and in 1940 was evacuated through Dunkirk.
 In 1942 it became clear that the Second Front would involve the 13th/18th Hussars and thus in 1944, with everything ready, the Regiment landed on D-Day with Sir Delaval in command of 'C' Squadron.
 They are remembered for having the first tanks ashore at D-Day, and it was two months later after D-Day that Sir Delaval won his DSO for his 'tenacity and leadership' (Times Obituary, 2001) commanding his squadron in the battle of Mont Pinçon.
 It was said that it was vital that the village of La Variniere, on the Regiment's line of communication, should be held otherwise withdrawal from Mont Pinçon would have been inevitable.
 Thus under intense enemy shelling, Sir Delaval and 'C' Squadron held the village for 24 hours and thus enabled the village to be reinforced and the position secured.